54 Columns: Controversy

-This minimalistic sculpture was commissioned by the Fulton County Arts Council in 1999.
-54 Columns has generated some controversy.
+54 Columns was often mistaken for an unfinished and abandoned construction site and inconsistent maintenance of the lot did not help the situation.
 In 2003 local residents displeased with the look of the concrete structures planted dogwood trees among the columns to cover them up.
-The City of Atlanta determined that “the trees spoiled the sanctity of LeWitt’s installation”, and the dogwoods were removed.
+The City of Atlanta determined that "the trees spoiled the sanctity of LeWitt's installation" and the dogwoods were removed.
 In 2005, one of the columns was painted pink.
-In 2022, the Fulton County Board of Commissioners approved $100,000 (US) to renovate 54 Columns.
-The revitalization will include a new entrance path, stadium-style seating for events, and upgraded landscaping and signage.